For any warranty or product specific literature please check out our information center

 October 01, 2020 3 min read

 One of the first signs of fall is when the windows start to close.
 As New Englanders, it is a nearly universal point of pride to keep them open for as long as possible.
-Generally speaking, October 1 is the earliest acceptable date to turn on the thermostat.
 When the days get shorter and the wind gets colder, the windows start to come down.
 Closing the windows sets off a chain reaction.
 It’s a signal that there is more work to be done around the home with the changing of the seasons.

 Remove AC Units